 A common plastic polymer, polyethylene, has a high shrinkage range of +/- .014″ to +/- .022.
 This is a commonly used polymer in plastic product manufacturing.

-In precision molding, using this polymer will certainly affect the quality control of the developed product.
+In precision molding, using this plastic resin will certainly affect the quality control of the developed product.
 A decent replacement for polyethylene is Acrylonitrile Butadiene Styrene (ABS).

 ABS is a thermoplastic polymer, which means it is can retain its elasticity through high temperatures.
 It has a reduced shrinkage of =/-.006.
 It is still considered not appropriate for precision molding, which usually requires a shrinkage of +/-002.